hasindu2008/cornetto/README.md

 # Cornetto

-Cornetto is a method for adaptive genome assembly using nanopore sequencing from Oxford Nanopore Technologies (ONT).
-This repository documents the Cornetto bioinformatics protocol and contains the source code for Cornetto (a programme written in C and a collection of shell scripts).
+Cornetto is a method for iterative genome assembly using nanopore sequencing from Oxford Nanopore Technologies (ONT).
+This repository documents the Cornetto bioinformatics protocol and the Cornetto toolkit (a programme written in C and a collection of shell scripts).
+Cornetto toolkit also features some useful commands for evaluating assemblies generated from any other method.

 Documentation: https://hasindu2008.github.io/cornetto <br>